AlchemyCMS/alchemy-guides/guides/elements.md

       # ...
 ~~~

-You can then access these elements using the `fixed_elements` method:
+You can then access these elements using the `fixed_elements` scope:

 ~~~ erb
 <% @page.fixed_elements.each do |element| %>